zsyed44/MNIST-Model/MNIST_Tutorial.md

 # **MNIST Handwritten Digit Classifier - Workshop Guide**

 ## **Abstract**
-This document, written by **Zain Syed**, VP Tech at **WE AutoPilot**, will guide you through building your first **Machine Learning model** using the **MNIST dataset**.
-The goal is to train an AI to recognize handwritten numbers by analyzing thousands of images and learning their patterns.
+This document, written by **Zain Syed**, the VP Tech at WE AutoPilot, will guide you through building (potentially) your first **Machine Learning model!** We will be using the MNIST dataset to make an AI tool to recognize handwritten numbers.
+The principle is, by submitting thousands of handwritten images, we can teach our computer to recognize patterns, making it capable of recognizing numbers

 ### **Why is this important?**
-While recognizing handwritten numbers is simple for humans, computers don't inherently understand symbols like "8"—they treat them as abstract representations.
+Well, although it may seem like a trivial task to read handwritten numbers (unless it’s my handwriting), for a computer it is really huge.
+If I get a calculator, or a computer to type out the number “8”, they do not actually understand what 8 is, or what it represents.
+It is merely a symbol among others to a computer.
+If we can train a computer to **visually interpret and understand** a number, that is incredible news!
+It is like the natural next step when it comes to computer programming.
 Teaching a computer to visually interpret numbers is a major advancement and is foundational for applications such as **autonomous driving, AI handwriting recognition, and more**.

 ---